syfluqs/st-internship-report/report-body.md

 The Vehicle Tracking System is an attempt to bring IoT technology to automobiles.
 The Vehicle Tracking System involves a hardware module  incorporated in an automobile and a central server system, designed to transmit and store data in the cloud(central server), which can be accessed by the user via an Android app.
 The objective was to design and implement a hardware module.
 The hardware module comprised of a micro-controller (SPC560D40L1) and a GSM module (Quectel M66).
 The hardware module uses the GSM communication band to transmit vital automobile statistics to the central server via the TCP/IP data packeting protocol.
 HTTP was used at the application layer.

-[^6lowpan]: **6LowPan** is an +0abbr for IPv6 over Low power Wireless Personal Area Networks.
+[^6lowpan]: **6LowPan** is an +abbr for IPv6 over Low power Wireless Personal Area Networks.
 It is a technology that was originally intended to extend internet connectivity to smaller low power devices that may not have any dedicated TCP/IP stack.
   Now-a-days, it is used for creating pico-nets or micro-networks of devices, +P2P device communication.

 ### Implementation of Servo Motor Abstraction library.